 Develop your group working skills.
 Perform better at group assignments and make yourself more employable.
 Most students are nervous about group assignments; they can be challenging.
 Get ready with some plans, ideas and strategies before you start.

-We run interactive workshops to help you develop your presentation skills.
-Find out more on the Skills for Learning Workshops page.
+We have interactive workshops available to help you develop your academic IT skills.
+Find the recordings on the Skills for Learning Workshops page.

 We have online academic skills modules within MyBeckett for all levels of university study.
 These modules will help your academic development and support your success at LBU.
 You can work through the modules at your own pace, revisiting them as required.
 Find out more from our FAQ What academic skills modules are available?